prathamesh-sonpatki/o11y-wiki/README.md

 ### MTTR

-MTTR (Mean Time to Recover/Resolve) is the average time it takes to recover or resolve an incident.
+MTTR (Mean Time to Recover/Resolve) is the average time to recover or resolve an incident.
 A low MTTR indicates that the system is resilient and can recover quickly from incidents.

 ## N